 Afterwards we met up with Igor and Mel for dinner who brought along Bruno, a Brasilian guy they'd met a few days before.
 He drove us to a cheap buffet restaurant, which at 10 reais each (a discount of 2 reais for being at the end of the buffet service) was great value and good food.

 Afterwards, Bruno decided he'd show us what had been described as the most beautiful street in the world.
-It was lovely with overhanging trees and cobblestones but, sorry Brasil/Porto Algre, probably not the most beautiful in the world.
+It was lovely with overhanging trees and cobblestones.
 Having stood in the cold chatting for an hour or 2 Lindsay decided she was cold enough for the night and suggested we leave.
 Bruno was kind enough to drive us home, so thanks heaps Bruno for your hospitality!

-Our final full day in Porto Alegre and we decided it was all about seeing the sites, however after Bruno told us there wasn't much to see in town, only several kms out of town, we didn't have high hopes.
-We did start off by heading to Farroupilha park again and the first micro brewery in Brasil.
+Our final full day in Porto Alegre and we decided it was all about seeing the sites.
+We started off by heading to Farroupilha park again and the first micro brewery in Brasil.
 The brewery was shut, but we had a backup plan - a famous hot dog stand, Cachorro do R, for lunch.

-It's been in the same location since it opened in 1962, though not a very convenient or central location for us to reach it.
-The guide said don't worry about the queue, as the hot dogs only take 10 seconds to make.
-We did manage to luck next to no line, which was good as we fumbled our way through ordering one, with the 'cook' demonstrating how to do it.
-You selected the size bun, hot dog or pork sausage, which of the 3 salsas and finally both tomato sauce and mustard?
+It's been in the same location since it opened in 1962.
+We fumbled our way through ordering one.
+You selected the size bun, hot dog or pork sausage, which of the 3 salsas and finally both tomato sauce and mustard.
 We chose grande with everything!
-Wow absolutely HUGE hot dogs, how does one fit it in their mouth?
-We managed, with only small amounts over the face and dropped onto the ground!
+Wow absolutely HUGE hot dogs.
+We managed to get through them, with only small amounts over the face and dropped onto the ground!